Mickleover F.C.: History

 The club was established in 1948 as Mickleover Old Boys.
 They joined the Derby & District Senior League, where they played until moving up to the Premier Division of the Central Midlands League in 1993.
 The club was then renamed Mickleover Sports.
 A fourth-place finish in the Premier Division in 1994–95 saw them promoted to the Supreme Division.
 In 1998–99 they were Supreme Division champions, earning promotion to Division One of the Northern Counties East League.
 The club went on to win Division One and the league's Trophy in 2002–03 and were promoted to the Premier Division.

 The 2006–07 season saw Mickleover win the League Cup, beating Garforth Town in the final on penalties.
 In 2008–09 they were Premier Division champions, earning promotion to Division One South of the Northern Premier League.
 The club went on to win Division One South the following season, securing a second successive promotion, this time to the Premier Division of the Northern Premier League.
 They also won the league's Chairman's Cup with a win over Halifax Town.
 However, the club were relegated back to Division One South at the end of the 2011–12 season.
 A fifth-place finish in 2013–14 saw them qualify for the promotion play-offs.
 After beating Coalville Town 3–2 in the semi-finals, they lost the final 1–0 to Belper Town.

 Following their play-off final defeat, Mickleover went on to win Division One South the following season, earning promotion back to the Premier Division.
 On 1 June 2020 they were renamed Mickleover Football Club.
 In 2022 the club were transferred to the Premier Division Central of the Southern League.
 They finished fifth in the division in 2023–24, before losing 2–0 to AFC Telford United in the play-off semi-finals.
 At the end of the season they were transferred back to the Premier Division of the Northern Premier League.
+After finishing third from bottom of the Premier Division in 2024–25 the club were relegated to Division One Midlands.